emiltj/NLP_exam_2021/README.md

 ### Clone repository and create virtual environment

-Clone repository and install virtual environment using the following lines in a unix-based bash:
+Clone repository and install virtual environment using the following lines in the unix-based bash:

 ```bash
 git clone https://github.com/emiltj/NLP_exam_2021.git